An Article

 Usage statistics correlated with ethics are harder to quantify, but part of user advocacy is the understanding that there often aren’t alternatives.
 Work, education, peers, or family may dictate that a particular application is used — hence the appeal to responsibility.

-As a baseline, let’s look at three avenues of responsibility ethical tech companies must consider: The evil (experience), the legal (accessibility), and the overlooked (performance).
+As a baseline, let’s look at three avenues of responsibility ethical tech companies must consider: the evil (experience), the legal (accessibility), and the overlooked (performance).

 Software Experience Patterns